widgetti/solara/solara/website/pages/docs/content/00-introduction.md

 Reacton is the equivalent of ReactJS for Python (and IPywidgets).
 It allows us to use the same reusable components and hooks as in the ReactJS ecosystem.
 Using Reacton, we build web/data applications without suffering from complex code bases.

 Looking again at the JavaScript world, we see software such as NextJS is putting a framework around ReactJS.
-NextJS is more opinionated then ReactJS and adds more "batteries" such as routing.
+NextJS is more opinionated than ReactJS and adds more "batteries" such as routing.

 Solara plays a similar role as NextJS.
 It builds on top of Reacton but handles things like routing for you.